gleechi/gleechi.github.io/pages/1.1.0/unity/VirtualGrasp_UnityAPI.md

 ### VG_Controller.SwitchGraspObject

-Instantaneously switch the grasped object to specified object in the function, the object will jump to hand.
+Instantaneously switch the grasped object to specified object in the function.

 | _int_ |avatarID|The avatar id|
 |[*VG_HandSide*](#vg_handside) | handSide|The side of the hand|
 | _Transform_ |obj|The transform of the object to switch to grasp|
 | **returns** |[VG_ReturnCode](#vg_returncode) | VG_ReturnCode describing the error state of the function call.|

+**Remark:**
+ Recommend to use "Jump Primary Grasp" interaction type on the object since otherwise dynamically generated grasp can be unnatural due to suboptimal hand placement.

 ### VG_Controller.TogglePrimaryGraspOnObject